-Since 1996, I have been teaching English at Whatcom Community College in Bellingham, Washington, where I am also the Writing Program Administrator (WPA).
-I teach first-year writing and technical writing mostly, but I have taught a variety of literature courses as well as introductory philosophy.
+Since 1996, I have been teaching English at Whatcom Community College in Bellingham, Washington, where I also served as the Writing Program Administrator (WPA) and coordinator of Writing across the Curricuum (WAC) for . . . quite some time.
+I teach first-year writing and technical writing mostly, but I have taught a variety of literature courses as well as introductory philosophy and creative writing.

-As WPA, I seek to work with Whatcom’s outstanding English faculty to create a truly dynamic and cohesive writing program that meets the needs of our highly diverse student body.
-That means we strive to make our first-year writing course and our second-year composition courses open and accessible to the new students coming in to Whatcom, to students coming from our International program, from developmental and basic education courses, and from other colleges and universities.
+As WPA, I worked with Whatcom’s English faculty to create a dynamic and cohesive writing program that is responsive to the needs of our highly diverse student body and the changing environment.
+That means we strive to make our first-year writing course and our second-year composition courses open and accessible–through our Informed Self-Placement process, initially, and a responsive curriculum–to all students coming to Whatcom, from traditional-aged and Running Start students, to International Program students, and from those moving through developmental and basic education courses.

 My research has supported those efforts, focusing on program development and social justice, in particular how programs can be developed inclusively to serve both the the majority of two-year college students, among whom are large numbers of systemically non-dominant students, and the majority of college faculty, who teach off the tenure track.
 I’ve published numerous articles in Teaching English in the Two-Year College, including two articles slated for the May 2023 50-year anniversary of the journal, as well as a feature article in the 2018 special issue on academic freedom titled “The Two-Year College Writing Program and Academic Freedom: Labor, Scholarship, and Compassion.”